And that’s why it is a kitchen staple that everyone needs to have.

 The Coating Has Significant Scratches, is Chipped, or Peeling

-There are several reasons behind a pan starting to peel and showing scratches such as overheating or use of abrasive materials.
+There are several reasons that a pan can start to peel and show scratches, such as overheating or the use of abrasive materials.

 These changes mean the actual non-stick coating of the pan has started deteriorating.
 You will even notice this as your food starts sticking to the pan and doesn’t come off that easily as before.

 Other than the performance, using a pan despite these signs is also quite dangerous for your health.
 It can cause flakes or compounds of that non-stick coating to go into your food, and consequently, lead you to ingest them.